Neonatal Palliative Care Project

 - Directly prioritises the baby’s needs and the family’s needs

 - Provides a multi-disciplinary approach, supporting the whole family through a variety of services

 - Supports and enables choice for families, facilitating advance care plans and improving continuous bereavement care and support after the baby has died

 - Provides staff with the training and knowledge in recognising and identifying babies who meet the criteria, to have those difficult and sensitive conversations with families, to think of and suggest additional supportive specialist services such as hospice care, sibling support, and support within the home setting

 In response to the COVID-19 pandemic, the Lead Nurse for Neonatal Palliative Care Project has rapidly evolved with the introduction of new technologies to enable Alex to provide virtual training and mentorship sessions to neonatal and children’s palliative care colleagues, facilitate a weekly virtual peer support group for neonatal nurses in London, and adapt the multi-disciplinary training programme for digital learning.

-The national roll-out coincides with the publication of an independent evaluation of the Lead Nurse for Neonatal Palliative Care Project in London:
+The regional roll-out coincides with the publication of an independent evaluation of the Lead Nurse for Neonatal Palliative Care Project in London: